brewster1134/turple/README.md

 ```

 * `configuration` has some very important details. (again, these are the defaults, so if your template does not have a custom configuration, it uses these values)
-  * `file_ext` is the file extension turple looks for to tell it there is content inside the file that needs processed
+  * `file_ext` is the file extension Turple looks for to tell it there is content inside the file that needs processed
   * `path_regex` this is a string representing a regex match to variable names
   * `path_separator` this is a string representing a character(s) to seperate variables strung togehter
   * `content_regex` & `content_separator` are the same as with a path, but to match file contents rather than a path.
 * `data_map` is a hash that matches the same structure as the data required for a template, but instead provides the details to prompt a user in case a peice of required data is missing.
   * data_map entries will be displayed with a prompt to enter missing data. you can pose a data map entry in the form of a question, or just a description of the data.

 ## Example Template

-Say you design a template using the turple default configuration, and you create a file structure like so...
+Say you design a template using the Turple default configuration, and you create a file structure like so...

 ```
 foo_template
   |__ my_[FOO.BAR]_dir
   |   |
-  |   |__ my_[FOO.BAZ]_file.txt.turple
+  |   |__ my_[FOO.BAZ]_file.txt.Turple
   |
   |__ Turplefile
 ```

-and say your `my_[FOO.BAZ]_file.txt.turple` file contains the following
+and say your `my_[FOO.BAZ]_file.txt.Turple` file contains the following

 ```
 This <>foo.baz<> file is in the <>foo.bar<> folder.